energinet-open-incubator/innersource-collaboration/README.md

 In the Origin-Collaboration repository, @lauranolling currently acts as the Trusted Committer.
 In this repository, the Trusted Committer is effectively a combination of the [InnerSource Trusted Committer and Product Owner](https://github.com/project-origin/origin-collaboration/blob/main/docs/introductory/innersource-short-role-descriptions.md).

 ### Weekly Synchronous Sessions
+**Note: from 23-03-2023 these weekly's are carried out from an [Energinet Open Incubator](https://github.com/energinet-open-incubator) context instead, but still treating open source aspects of Project-Origin**.

 A small working group in Energinet has found it valuable to have weekly meetings, synchronous sessions, where the group goes through open issues in Project-Origin.
 If any attendee wants to discuss a specific matter, they can add a point to the agenda of the upcoming session, and the group will address the matter then.

 Currently, the weekly synchronous sessions happen each Thursday at 10:00-11:00.
 If you want to participate in (one of) these sessions, reach out to [@lauranolling](mailto:lau@energinet.dk), who will add you to the calendar invitation.
 The agenda for the upcoming meeting will always be added as a [pull request](https://github.com/project-origin/origin-collaboration/pulls).